SadPencil/Router-UDP-NAT-Bug-Tester/README.md

 Thread 0 received a DNS answer with 48 bytes.
 Time: 17 ms.
 ^C # note: the second packet can't arrive, indicating the bug of the NAT gateway
 ```

+## Acknowledgment
+This project is modified from a dns client at [uberj/DNS-Client](https://github.com/uberj/DNS-Client).